 Below are the ingredients and instructions for each dessert.
-For your convenience, you may also view the video where one of our Holistic Chef Instructors, Porsche Combash takes you step by step through each delectable treat.
+For your convenience, you may also view the video where one of our former Holistic Chef Instructors, Porsche Combash takes you step by step through each delectable treat.
 The video also contains information about our 12-month Holistic Chef Online Culinary Program where you can turn your passion of food into a profession.

 - 1 cup pitted Medjool dates at room temperature

 - 1 cup raw almonds, OR 1/2 cup and 2 T almond butter

 - 1/2 cup raw pecans, chopped very fine

 1.Put the dates in a small, heat-proof bowl and add boiling water to cover.
 Cover and let soak for 5 minutes.
 Drain well.